 With the appropriate care, your teeth that have had endodontic treatment will last as long as other natural teeth.
 Yet, a tooth that has received treatment may fail to heal or pain may continue to exist.
 Sometimes, the pain may occur months or years after treatment.
 If so, Endodontic Retreatment may be needed.
 Once retreatment has been selected as a solution to your problem, the doctors will reopen your tooth to gain access to the root canal filling material.
 This restorative material will be removed to enable access to the root canal.

-Serving the following cities:
+Serving the following cities and surrounding areas:

 Allen Park, Canton, Brownstown, Dearborn, Dearborn Heights, Detroit, Garden City, Grosse Ise, Flat Rock, Inkster, Lincoln Park, Livonia, Melvindale, Monroe, Northville, Plymouth, Redford, Riverview, Romulus, Southgate, Taylor, Temperance, Trenton, Wayne, Wyandotte, Woodhaven, Ypsilanti, Toledo OH